Kong/docs.konghq.com/app/gateway-oss/2.5.x/hybrid-mode.md

 reject any config that does not pass the schema validation.

-One exception to the validation on data planes is that if the value of a control plane supplied field is `null` and data plane's schema does not have information about this `null` valued field, then the field is simply ignored.
+One exception to the validation on data planes is that if the value of a control plane supplied field is `null` and the data plane's schema does not have information about this `null` valued field, then the field is simply ignored.

 If a config can not be pushed to a data plane due to failure of the